wevm/viem/site/pages/experimental/eip7702/contract-writes.md

 # Contract Writes with EIP-7702

-The guide below demonstrates how to send EIP-7702 Transactions to invoke Contract functions on an Externally Owned Account.
+The guide below demonstrates how to perform Contract Writes with EIP-7702 to invoke Contract functions on an Externally Owned Account.

 ## Overview

-Here is an end-to-end overview of how to broadcast an EIP-7702 Transaction to send a batch of Calls.
+Here is an end-to-end overview of how to perform a Contract Write to send a batch of Calls.
 We will break it down into [Steps](#steps) below.

 :::code-group